 In order to bring more individuals under the ambit of the MGNREGA scheme, it has been mandated that a Rozgar Diwas should be organised by every Gram Panchayat every month.
-The District Programme Coordinator should ensure that Rozgar Diwas is organized with all the necessary protocols representing at least 25% NREGA Job Card holders in the area so that individuals can enrol under a NREGA Job Card and existing NREGA card holders can put forward their grievances if they have any.
+The District Programme Coordinator should ensure that Rozgar Diwas is organized with all the necessary protocols representing at least 25% NREGA Job Cardholders in the area so that individuals can enrol under a NREGA Job Card and existing NREGA cardholders can put forward their grievances if they have any.

 The MGNREGA scheme, therefore, aims to provide a source of income to the rural population so that they can access basic necessities and improve their standard of living.
-This is a social welfare scheme which has been benefitting the rural population ever since it was established.
+This is a social welfare scheme that has been benefitting the rural population ever since it was established.

-Ques.
 What is the Mandate of MGNREGA?

 The mandate of the MGNREGA is to give at least 100 days of guaranteed wage employment to all the rural households whose adult members volunteer to do unskilled manual work in a financial year .

-Ques.
 What are the primary objectives of the Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS)?

 The MGNREGS core objectives are:

-(a) To provide at least 100 days of unskilled manual work as a guaranteed employment in a FY to every household in rural areas as per the demand
+(a) To provide at least 100 days of unskilled manual work as guaranteed employment in a FY to every household in rural areas as per the demand

 (b) To make the livelihood resource base of the poor stronger;